lasso-js/karma-lasso/README.md

             // 2. tempdir is the directory where all the generated files will be stored.
             tempdir: './.test'
         },
-        // 3. optimizer should be added as a framework so that it can do bundling before tests
+        // 3. lasso should be added as a framework so that it can do bundling before tests
         frameworks: [
-            'optimizer',
+            'lasso',
             'mocha',
             'chai'
         ],
         // 4.
-Only specify the main test file that requires the source files. karma-optimizer
+Only specify the main test file that requires the source files. karma-lasso
         // will expand it and add all required files
         files: [
             './test/client/**/*.js'
         ],
         // 5.
-Add karma-optimizer as a plugin
+Add karma-lasso as a plugin
         plugins: [
             // .. other plugins
             'karma-lasso'